netdata/netdata/health/notifications/prowl/README.md

 Edit `health_alarm_notify.conf`, changes to this file do not require restarting Netdata:

 1. Set `SEND_PROWL` to `YES`.
-2. Set `DEFAULT_RECIPIENT_PROWL` to the Prowl API key you want the alert to be sent to.
+2. Set `DEFAULT_RECIPIENT_PROWL` to the Prowl API key you want the alert notifications to be sent to.
    You can define multiple API keys like this: `APIKEY1, APIKEY2`.
    All roles will default to this variable if left unconfigured.